top of page

 • Safe form

-If you're feeling extra tired halfway through a routine, it might not just be stamina — it could also be the pole size.
+If you feel your hands or legs tiring halfway through a routine, it’s not just stamina — it could be your pole size and grip technique.

 Comments